Overbryd/myhtmlex/README.md

 The other option, that I have on my roadmap, is to call into a C-Node.
 A separate OS-process that receives calls from erlang and returns to the calling process.

+Another option is to call into a Port driver.
+A separate OS-process that communicates via stdin/stdout.

 So to recap, I want a **fast** and **safe** html-parsing library for Erlang/Elixir.

 Not quite there, yet.